 Example 1.
 The red goalie kicks the ball out the end of the field to the right of the yellow goal.
-The ball is placed on the endpoint of the throw-in line 'corner kick' point to the right of the yellow goal.
+The ball is placed on the endpoint of the throw-in line to the right of the yellow goal.